rlunde/pghlifehackers/resources/travel.md

 The meeting will be 7:30pm--8:30pm on Tuesday, September 25, at Panera Bread on Centre avenue: 5430 Centre Ave, Pittsburgh, PA 15232

 This Panera is easy to reach and has free parking.
-The meeting room is in a back section of the restaurant that is behind the cashiers to the left, and then all the way at the back of that.
+The meeting room is in a back section of the restaurant that is behind the cashiers to the left.

 We're looking forward to a great discussion -- I hope you can make it!